llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           `README-OpenACC-design.md` for an explanation of why this happens and how Clacc might evolve to prevent it in the future.
-    * Preprocessor macro usage can sometimes prevent OpenACC constructs from being translated:
+    * Preprocessor macro usage and the `_Pragma` operator form can sometimes prevent OpenACC directives from being translated:
-        * Clacc cannot translate an OpenACC construct if it meets either of the following conditions:
+        * Clacc cannot translate an OpenACC directive if it meets any of the following conditions:
-            * The construct's first token is expanded from a preprocessor macro.
-Notes:
+            * The directive is expanded from a preprocessor macro and thus uses `_Pragma` form.
-                * C/C++ syntax limits this case to the `_Pragma` form.
-                  That is, it's not possible for `#pragma` form.
+            * The directive uses `_Pragma` form and has no associated statement.
-            * The associated statement must be rewritten but its last token is expanded from a preprocessor macro.
-Notes:
+            * The associated statement must be rewritten but its last token is expanded from a preprocessor macro:
                 * In the case of `#pragma` form, whether the associated statement must be rewritten depends on Clacc's mapping for the construct to OpenMP.
                 * In the case of `_Pragma` form, currently the associated statement must always be rewritten.
-Due to the first condition above, this case is only relevant when `_Pragma` form is used outside a preprocessor macro.
         * Clacc reports an error diagnostic for every such OpenACC construct in the source file.
 Clacc then prints a version of the source in which all OpenACC constructs are